Women in Medicine and Health Sciences (WIMHS)

-The mission of UC Davis School of Medicine Women in Medicine and Health Sciences is to ensure the full participation and success of women in all roles within academic medicine.
+The mission of UC Davis Health System Women in Medicine and Health Sciences is to ensure the full participation and success of women in all roles within academic medicine.

 - Advocating for women’s advancement and leadership in education, research, clinical practice, and administration

 - Promoting sustainable strategies to enhance an institutional climate of inclusion, equity and opportunity